glotzerlab/row/doc/src/guide/tutorial/resources.md

 This section shows how you can use **row** to automatically generate **job scripts** that request the **resources** your actions need to execute.
 This guide cannot anticipate what codes you use, so it demonstrates commonly used patterns without providing fully working examples.

-> Note: For a complete description, see
-[resources in workflow.toml](../../workflow/action/resources.md).
+For a complete description, see [resources in workflow.toml](../../workflow/action/resources.md).

 ## Execute directories on 1 CPU in serial